BirchKwok/lynsedb/docs/client.md

   after the first primary vector write so collections with inferred dimensions can still be created without specifying `dim`, and the default inner-product metric is explicit.
-- `n_clusters` is used only by IVF index modes.
+- `n_clusters` is used only by IVF and SPANN index modes.
 Passing it to Flat, PQ, RaBitQ, PolarVec, HNSW, or DiskANN modes is allowed and ignored.
-- `nprobe` controls IVF partitions and HNSW search breadth.
+- `nprobe` controls IVF/SPANN partitions and HNSW search breadth.
 Flat, PQ, RaBitQ, PolarVec, and named vector-field searches ignore it.
 - `approx` and `eps` apply only to supported flat IP, L2, and cosine paths.
   Hamming/Jaccard metrics and non-approximate paths ignore them.